Chalat Hatten & Banker’s Auto Accident Attorneys Are Your Ally

 People injured in auto accidents sometimes feel like they’ve been blindsided, not only by an accident they never saw coming but also by the complex insurance claims process that follows.
-Perhaps that’s the situation in which you now find yourself.
-You and your family have difficult months ahead.
+If you’ve found yourself in this situation, you and your family have difficult months ahead.
 You will need to decide about your legal options while also focusing on your physical and emotional recovery.
-Those decisions will be easier for you to make — and make wisely — if you have an advocate and an experienced Denver car accident lawyer providing counsel.
+These decisions will be easier to make wisely if you have an experienced Denver auto accident attorney by your side.

-Let us be that ally.
-Our Denver personal injury lawyers have represented victims in virtually every type of traffic accident across Colorado.
-We have focused much of our practice on people with serious or catastrophic injuries, and our lawyers have extensive experience with both the mechanics and the medicine.
-We have also helped families in the face of tragedy after losing a loved one in a fatal car accident caused by someone else.
+Chalat Hatten & Banker would love to be your ally.
+Our Denver-based personal injury lawyers have represented victims in virtually every type of traffic accident across Colorado for the past three decades.
+Our practice is focused on people with serious or catastrophic personal injuries, and our lawyers have extensive experience with both the mechanics and the medicine.
+We are here to investigate, litigate, and negotiate on your behalf.
+Contact us today to get started with a free initial consultation.

 - We are not a settlement mill.
 You are not a case number and will never be treated as such.
 Your recovery and future are always our priority.

 - We operate on a contingency fee basis.
 You do not have to pay any legal fees unless we secure a settlement on your behalf

 Why Should I Hire a Car Accident Lawyer?